facebookarchive/fb-flo/README.md

 ![](http://i.imgur.com/SamY32i.png)

-After any resource is updated, the `fb-flo-reload` event will be triggered on the `window`.
+As an alternative to the `update` function, after any resource is updated, the `fb-flo-reload` event will be triggered on the `window`.
 The event's data will contain the `url` and `contents` that were provided to the `callback` function on the `flo-server`.
+The difference between the the `update` function and the `fb-flo-reload` event is that the first one is defined on the server and executed in the client, while the later is defined on the client and executed there as well.
+It is preferred to use the `update` function, since you won't load your app with code specific to live-editing.
 Example:
 ```js
 window.addEventListener('fb-flo-reload', function(ev) {
     // perform additional steps here to reinitialize your application so it would take advantage of the new resource